Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Algorithm

 {\bf Step 1: Sample Splitting.} Let us assume for simplicity of the analysis that we obtain $2$ independent fresh observation sets of the data, $\cEp$ and $\cEppp$.
 Tensors $M_1$ and $\Mppp$ contain information from the subset of the data in $M$ associated to $\cEp$ and $\cEppp$ respectively. $M_1$ is used to compute pairwise similarities between coordinates, and $\Mppp$ is used to average over datapoints for the final estimate.
 Furthermore, we take the coordinates $[n]$ and split it into two sets, $[n] = \{1,2, \dots, n/2\} \cup \{n/2 + 1, n/2 + 2, \dots n\}$.
 Without loss of generality, let's assume that $n$ is even.
 Let $\cV_A$ denote the set of coordinate pairs within set 1 consisting of distinct coordinates, i.e. $\cV_A = \{(b,c)\in[n/2]^2 ~s.t.~ b < c\}$.
 Let $\cV_B$ denote the set of coordinate pairs within set 2 consisting of distinct coordinates, i.e. $\cV_B = \{(b,c)\in ([n] \setminus [n/2])^2 ~s.t.~ b < c\}$.
 The sizes of $|\cV_A|$ and $|\cV_B|$ are both equal to $\binom{n/2}{2}$.
 We define $\Mp$ to be the $n$-by-$\binom{n/2}{2}$ matrix taking values $\Mp(a,(b,c)) = M_1(a,b,c)$, where each row corresponds to an original coordinate of the tensor, and each column corresponds to a pair of coordinates $(b,c) \in \cV_A$ from the original tensor.
 We define $\Mpp$ to be the $n$-by-$\binom{n/2}{2}$ matrix taking values $\Mpp(a,(b,c)) = M_1(a,b,c)$, where each row corresponds to an original coordinate of the tensor, and each column corresponds to a pair of coordinates $(b,c) \in \cV_B$ from the original tensor.
 A row-column pair in the matrix corresponds to a triplet of coordinates in the original tensor.
 We will use matrices $\Mp$ and $\Mpp$ to compute similarities or distances between coordinates, and we use tensor $\Mppp$ to compute the final estimates via nearest neighbor averaging.
+The data in $\Mp$ is used to construct depth $2t$ local neighborhoods rooted at each coordinate $u$, and $\Mpp$ is used to connect the neighborhoods to form $2t+2$ length paths between any two coordinates $u$ and $a$, which are then used to estimate the similarity between $u$ and $a$.
+This approach is akin to the technique of ``sprinkling'' used in random graph analysis, in which we first analyze local neighborhoods formed with the edges in $\Mp$, and then ``sprinkle'' the edges in $\Mpp$ to connect these neighborhoods and argue that there are sufficiently many paths then that connect any two coordinates $u$ and $v$.

 {\bf Step 2: Construct Bipartite Graph from $\cEp, \Mp$.} We define a bipartite graph corresponding to the flattened matrix $\Mp$.
 Construct a graph with vertex set $[n] \cup \cV_A$.
 There is an edge between vertex $a \in [n]$ and vertex $(b,c) \in \cV_A$ if $(a,b,c) \in \cEp$, and the corresponding weight of the edge is $M_1(a,b,c)$.
 Recall that we assumed a symmetric model such that triplets that are permutations of one another will have the same data entry and thus the same edge weight in the associated graph.
 Figure \ref{fig:example}(a) provides a concrete example of a bipartite graph constructed from tensor observations.